Key Clinical Questions

 The adequacy of resuscitation should be evaluated by reviewing the vital signs, central pressures, and fluid balances; intravascular depletion should be treated with a bolus of an appropriate crystalloid fluid.

 The patency of the renal artery and vein should be evaluated using duplex Doppler ultrasonography.
 Urgent surgical exploration is indicated when vascular compromise is demonstrated by imaging or when clinical suspicion is high.
 Renal scintigraphy can be used as a confirmatory test after ultrasound.

-Acute cellular rejection is unlikely early after transplant but must be a part of the differential if the clinical scenario is appropriate (ie, high panel reactive antibodies ...
+Acute cellular rejection is unlikely early after transplant but must be a part of the differential if the clinical scenario is appropriate (ie, high panel reactive antibodies or PRA, ...